The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Pathwise convergence

 In particular, for all $n\geq 1$,

-By hypothesis \eqref{bd:hyp1}, the set $\{x\cdot \nu^n\}$ is relatively weakly compact in the space of Borel measures on $\Rb^+$ (recall that this topology is given by the sequential characterization of convergence of measure against bounded continuous functions).
-Then, by Theorem \ref{lem:extra-moment} (with $g(x)=x$), there exists $\phi\in\Uc$ such that Eq.~\eqref{bd:phi-init} holds.
-We denote by $K_1$ the constant arising in Eq. \eqref{bd:phi-init}.
-Now, using Eqs. \eqref{martingale-psi}-\eqref{quadratic-psi} with $\psi$ given by $\psi(\eta)= \sum_{i=1}^{+\infty} \phi(i)\eta_i$ for $\eta\in \Ec^n_\rho$, we have (recall that for any $n\geq 1$ we deal with finite sums) for $t\geq 0$
+By convergence of $c^{{\rm in},n}$, the set $\{x\cdot \nu^n\}$ is relatively weakly compact in the space of Borel measures on $\Rb^+$ (recall that this topology is given by the sequential characterization of convergence of measure against bounded continuous functions).
+Then, by Theorem \ref{lem:extra-moment} \com{given in Appendix} (with $g(x)=x$), there exists $\phi\in\Uc$ \com{and $K_2>0$} such that \eqref{bd:phi-init} holds.
+Now, using Eqs. \eqref{martingale-psi}-\eqref{quadratic-psi} with $\psi$ given by $\psi(\eta)= \sum_{i=1}^{+\infty} \phi(i)\eta_i$ for $\eta\in \Ec^n_\rho$, we have (recall that for any $n\geq 1$ we deal with finite sums) for $t\geq 0$,

 where $M_\phi^n$ is a square-integrable martingale starting from $0$ and